greenhat/omnizk/README.md

 ## OmniZK: Compiler Framework for Zero-Knowledge VMs.

-OmniZK transforms code from various sources to various ZK VMs backends.
+OmniZK transforms code from various sources to various ZK VM's backends.
 Its design resembles the [MLIR](https://mlir.llvm.org/)(LLVM) architecture, where IR transformations are implemented generically and reused with different custom IR dialects.

 ### Features: